YahorDubrouski/ai-planner/README.md

 - Basic Linux OS knowledge

 ---

-This repository now collects multiple **n8n automations**.
-It started with the **AI Planner** and continues to grow with additional flows like the Prompt Hub.

 ## 🧩 Available Automations
 - **AI Planner (Voice assistant ↔ Notion)** — Talk to Telegram, sync tasks to Notion via n8n.